baihuqian/baihuqian.github.io/_posts/2017-08-01-Scala-Functions.md

 }
 ```

 `args` is a *varargs* field of type `Seq`.
 In this case, if the function is called with one argument, it needs to be a single Integer.
-The `_*` method adapts a sequence to a varargs field.
+The `_*` method adapts a sequence to a varargs field:

 ```scala
 val s = sum(1 to 5: _*)
 ```

 Attempting to define another parameter *after* a varargs field is not allowed.
 As an implication of this, a method can have only one varargs field.

 ### 0-args v.s.
 Parentheses-less
-In Scala, you can define a function without parentheses.
+You can define a function without parentheses.
 You can call a **parameterless** methods with parentheses or without parentheses, but you **cannot call a parenthesesless method with empty parentheses**.
 A good style is:
 * Mutator methods (that changes the object state) use parentheses.
 * Accessor methods don't use parentheses.